University Archives Collection Policy

 Photographs & Audiovisual Materials

-Photographs and audiovisual materials are actively sought for the archives.
+Photographs and audiovisual materials are actively sought for University Archives.
 Donors should supply as much identification of subjects as possible.

 Three-dimensional objects that relate to Xavier's history are welcomed provided that they do not consume an inordinate amount of space and can be cared for properly.
-Adequate documentation must be available prior to accepting any three-dimensional object into the archive's collection.
+Adequate documentation must be available prior to accepting any three-dimensional object into the University Archive's collection.